Liv\v{s}ic regularity for random and sequential dynamics through transfer operators: Random dynamics

 \subsection{Statement of the first main result}

-We are now in a position to state the first main result of our paper. \begin{theorem} Let $\cL=(\cL_\om)_{\om \in \Om}$ be an admissible family of transfer operators.
-Furthermore, let $F\colon\cX\to \mathbb R$ be a measurable map satisfying~\eqref{obs1} and~\eqref{obs2} and with the property that there exists a measurable map $H\colon\cX\to\mathbb R$ such that
+We are now in a position to state the first main result of our paper. \begin{theorem} Suppose that a pair $(F, \mathcal L)$ admits a random RPF triplet.
+Furthermore, suppose that there exists a measurable map $H\colon\cX\to\mathbb R$ such that